 Crafting with pinecones is a great frugal material to work with.
 You can usually find them on a nature hike in your neighborhood.
 I lucked out and inherited a box of dry pinecones, clean of any sticky sap and ready for crafting.
 But if you collect your own pinecones, you may need some tips on how to get them ready for crafting.
-Thanks to Carolyn who shares her thoughts, crafts and ideas at Conversations with Carolyn for sending me these great detailed directions and tips!
+Here are some easy tips to help you clean and collect pinecones for your next project!

 Cleaning & Collecting Pinecones

 Choose your pine cone based on it being dry and firm, not wet and soggy.
 Also if you feel a particular pine cone is very sticky, skip it and move on to collect a different one.
 You might get lucky and find all your pine cones are free of sap, and if so terrific!
 But if not, don’t worry, when you get home you will cure that.
 Be sure to choose pine cones of all sizes because a large one may work well in one craft and tiny ones may work well in another.
 So keep an open mind in regard to shape and size.

 When you get home and you are ready to clean your pine cones, you have a choice between 2 methods.
 You can soak and wash them or you bake them.
 The washing method will remove the sap, and the baking method will glaze the sap.
 In either case, it will rid of any stickiness so they can easily be used in crafts.

 If you choose the wash method, the best way to clean them is in a double sink.
 A large laundry tub type sink works great.
 You will place the drain stop in your sink and lay the pine cones down inside the sink.
 Then you will squirt some antibacterial dish liquid soap over the pine cones and begin filling the sink with very warm water.
 Be generous with the soap.
 Let the pine cones soak for at least 20 minutes, then return to the sink and let the water out.
 Now you can begin rinsing them.